lockedata/metacranpwned/README.md

 pwned <- unique(pwned)
 ```

-There are 7173 unique CRAN maintainer emails, among which 6 i.e. 0% have
+There are 7173 unique CRAN maintainer emails, among which 3613 i.e. 50%
-been pwned.
+have been pwned.

+    #> [1] "data.frame"

 ``` r
 pwned %>%